Here’s The Truth About Whether Going Out With Wet Hair Can Get You Sick

 Maybe you’ve always believed your parents and grandparents know best, but it may be time to second guess some of the tidbits of wisdom they’ve passed down about physical health.
 One of the most common beliefs — or, more accurately, old wives’ tales — that’s has been passed down from generation to generation is that going outside with wet hair can make you sick.
 No one really knows how this would work, since wetness doesn't inherently make you more attractive to germs.
 But, if you're the kind of person who doesn't like to blow dry your hair before going out, and you (like most people) are more prone to getting sick during the winter, I can see how the association could be made.

-Though the idea your wet hair is making you sick is not true, this could be why the myth has persisted: According to Health, wet hair cannot increase your chances of catching a cold, “unless you are so cold that you get hypothermia, which could make you susceptible to infection.”
-Also, since common colds tend to occur during winter or rainy seasons, people have made the assumption that cold weather equates to sickness.
+Though the idea your wet hair is making you sick is not true, this could be why the myth has persisted: As Health reported, wet hair cannot increase your chances of catching a cold, “unless you are so cold that you get hypothermia, which could make you susceptible to infection.”
+Also, since common colds and the flu tend to occur during winter or rainy seasons, people have made the assumption that cold weather equates to sickness.
 However, winter actually means you tend to spend time indoors, in close proximity with a whole bunch of people and their germs.

 If you are experiencing constant colds and sickness, it’s not because you’re showering before you head out the door.
 And while wet hair is definitely not to blame, your cold could be caused by you ignoring some of the other classic hygiene tips your parents taught you.
 Since viruses are transmitted through bodily fluids, sneezing and coughing into your elbow actually does significantly reduce the spread of the common cold or viral illnesses.
-Additionally, the CDC suggests washing your hands for at least twenty seconds with soap — yes, they literally suggest singing “Happy Birthday” twice — and washing them often.
-This becomes especially important during the flu season, which scientist have predicted could be more severe that it has been in recent years.
+Additionally, the CDC suggests washing your hands for at least 20 seconds with soap — yes, they literally suggest singing “Happy Birthday” twice — and washing them often.
+This becomes especially important in the midst of flu season (aka, mostly winter).

 Even if you prefer to blowdry your mane before you go out, don’t fall for the myth that it can protect you from getting sick.
-Your hair will not make you sick, but your hygiene definitely will.
+Your wet hair will not make you sick, but your hygienic habits definitely can.